jiashhu/jiashhu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: RAP in AMA @ PolyU
+subtitle: Research Assistant Professor in AMA @ PolyU

 profile:
   align: right